silveriohiago/Vault/intro.md

 First we have architeture how to program using functional, logical, object oriented and so on, we have ways to do something cascade or scrum, xp project cycles etc.
 And we have platforms cloud ftp desktop mobile.
 And what to do like apps stores systems.. and how to fix errors.

-So yes there is a lot of stuff boy.
+So yes there is a lot of stuff.
 But this devbook is for web developers is more like a wiki.
 Maybe this is necessary to be for some reason my personal wiki.
 But i'm doing this to help others web developers, like frontend and backend guys.
 I don't know what name to give to it.
 So I'll stick with devbook it sounds good.

-Maybe use pwd book..
-I dunno.
-I not a greater programmer that I can tell you everything.
-But I know how to enter in the road and show the path like a wizard.

 Contribuitions that I see that is relevant for scenario I give the necessary credits to the autor.
 I'm not here to stole info but spread it.